 To execute the content of the NFC tag, simply tap on the notification.
 The command does not need to be executed immediately.
 If, for example, an NFC tag with a URL has been read, but the website is not to be visited until a later date, this is no problem.
 The notification still appears in the message centre and can be selected there later.

 However, once the notification has been selected and executed, it is not possible to trace back afterwards which NFC tag was read with which content.

 If an overview of already read NFC tags is required, we recommend our app NFC21 Tools.

 Describe NFC tags

 With iOS 14 the reading of some common data types is supported directly by the operating system.

 To write an NFC tag, an NFC writer app is still required.
 We recommend our App NFC21 Tools.

-With iOS 14, there are welcome innovations in terms of the NFC function.
-The access of the NFC reader in the control center will make reading NFC tags even easier and faster in the future.
+With iOS 14 brings pleasant innovations with regard to the NFC function.
+With the addition of the NFC reader in the control centre, reading NFC tags will be even easier and faster in the future.